Friday, 30 May 2025

 Good Shabbos!

-This Shabbat is Shabbat Mevarchim ("the Shabbat that blesses" the new month): a special prayer is recited blessing the Rosh Chodesh ("Head of the Month") of the upcoming month of Iyar, which falls on Monday and Tuesday of the following week.
+This Shabbat is Shabbat Mevarchim ("the Shabbat that blesses" the new month): a special prayer is recited blessing the Rosh Chodesh ("Head of the Month") of the upcoming month of Sivan, which falls on Wednesday of the following week.

 Prior to the blessing, we announce the precise time of the molad, the "birth" of the new moon.
 See molad times.